 Cisco Sales Corporation v.
 Price Point Mail Order, Ltd.

-Klein & Wilson represented a corporation and an executive in a claim by plaintiff that the executive had stolen trade secrets and used them at his new employer.
-After Klein & Wilson completed the deposition of the plaintiff's chief executive officer, the plaintiff decided to settle the case on terms that were extremely favorable for Klein & Wilson's client, especially because Klein & Wilson succeeded in obtaining insurance coverage for the claim.
+Klein & Wilson represented a corporation and an executive in a claim by plaintiff that the executive stole trade secrets and used them to benefit his new employer.
+After Klein & Wilson completed the deposition of the plaintiff's chief executive officer, the plaintiff decided to settle the case on terms that were extremely favorable for Klein & Wilson's client.

 Doe v.
 Roe Corporation

-Klein & Wilson represented a former executive of a $60 million corporation, which failed to live up to its post-employment obligations.
-As a result of Klein & Wilson's effective case presentation at the arbitration, the corporation folded and paid Klein & Wilson's client everything he had earned.
+Klein & Wilson represented a former executive against a $60 million corporation, which failed to live up to its employment obligations.
+As a result of Klein & Wilson's effective case presentation at the arbitration, the corporation folded and paid Klein & Wilson's client everything he was owed.

 Doe Corporation v.
 Doe Corporation